Access4all/adg/CONTRIBUTING.md

 ## Communication

-In addition to using issues and PRs to dicuss topics, we use a Slack team anyone can join: https://join.slack.com/t/a11y-dev-guide/shared_invite/enQtMzMwOTkxNTI3NDYwLWI3MjRmZDQwOGMxOGVhNTI2NDg0ODhiMDUyZTQ4MDE4MzU1NmZiMTY2YmNjNjliYWEzODhjZDYwYjA1MDU4NmU
+In addition to using issues and PRs to dicuss topics, we use Slack for general communication: [Join ADG Slack team](https://join.slack.com/t/a11y-dev-guide/shared_invite/enQtMzMwOTkxNTI3NDYwLWI3MjRmZDQwOGMxOGVhNTI2NDg0ODhiMDUyZTQ4MDE4MzU1NmZiMTY2YmNjNjliYWEzODhjZDYwYjA1MDU4NmU)!

 ## Technical details